saztronaut/pace_phri/README.md

 ## Administrative functions
 ### admin.php
-[DONE] Allow a super user to access download data, add practice, create registration code [NOT DONE] Allow a super user to allocate a role to another user, for example Researcher, Nurse or Superuser
+[DONE] Allow a super user to access download data, add practice, create registration code [~~NOT~~ DONE] Allow a super user to allocate a role to another user, for example Researcher or Superuser

 ### Create registration code getCodes.php, get_reg_codes.php, WEB ONLY NOT APP
 * getCodes.php - HTML JS basic form to complete to get the registration codes